65MO/Galaxy-E/README.md

 This repository will gather ideas and development of Galaxy-E tools

 # A dedicated French version of Galaxy
-Following the @dannon [PR](https://github.com/galaxyproject/galaxy/pull/3762) @ValentinChCloud will work on this task.
+ ~~Following the @dannon [PR](https://github.com/galaxyproject/galaxy/pull/3762) @ValentinChCloud will work on this task. ~~ New version of the galaxy client incomming, a new PR has been open [PR](https://github.com/galaxyproject/galaxy/pull/5089)

 # Interesting Data sources
 * WorldClim - Global Climate Data http://www.worldclim.org/